vvergarahack/problem-set-4/README.md

 ```

 ### Exercise 5 (`centered`)

+`centered` shoud be a publicly available method that accepts a pair of `String`s as input, and returns a `boolean` as output.

 Given two `String`s, `str` and `target`,  determine whether or not `target` is in the middle of `str`. `target` will be considered in the middle of `str` if the number of characters to its left and right differ by 0 or 1.
 Return `false` if the following specifcations are not met.
 * `str` and `target` must not be `null`